mayjspencer/Architecture-notes/Chapter2.md

 The actual MIPS name for this instruction is lw, standing for load word.

 In an lw instruction, a <strong>base address</strong> is the starting address of an array in memory, a <strong>base register</strong> is a register that holds an array's base address, and an <strong>offset</strong> is a constant value added to a base address to locate a particular array element.

+In MIPS, words must start at addresses that are multiples of 4.
+This requirement is called an alignment restriction, and many architectures have it.

+### Store
+Copies data from a register to memory.

+The format of a store is: the name of the operation, followed by the register to be stored, then offset to select the array element, and finally the base register.

+The MIPS address is specified in part by a constant and in part by the contents of a register.

+The actual MIPS name is sw, standing for store word.

+### When #variables > #registers
+Many programs have more variables than computers have registers.

+Consequently, the compiler tries to keep the most frequently used variables in registers and places the rest in memory, using loads and stores to move variables between registers and memory.

+The process of putting less commonly used variables (or those needed later) into memory is called _spilling registers_.

+Data is more useful when in a register.

+### Immediate Operands

+addi $s3, $s3, 4

+## 2.4 Signed and Unsigned Numbers

+#### Binary digit
+- Also called a bit.
+One of the two numbers in base 2 (0 or 1) that are the components of information.

+#### Least significant bit
+- The rightmost bit in a MIPS word.

+#### Most significant bit
+- The leftmost bit in a MIPS word.

+#### Overflow
+ - when the results of an operation are larger than can be represented in a register.

+### Signed Numbers

+#### Two's complement
+ - A signed number representation where a leading 0 indicates a positive number and a leading 1 indicates a negative number.
+The complement of a value is obtained by complementing each bit (0 → 1 or 1 → 0), and then adding one to the result (explained further below).

+Two's complement does have one negative number, −2,147,483,648, that has no corresponding positive number.

+<strong>Overflow</strong> occurs when the leftmost retained bit of the binary bit pattern is not the same as the infinite number of digits to the left (the sign bit is incorrect): a 0 on the left of the bit pattern when the number is negative or a 1 when the number is positive.

 .

 .